-- Client moves out of the area/city/county. - One location is more convenient than another for the consumer. - Consumer request. - Irreconcilable differences between VR Counselor and consumer. - Results of mediation, administrative decision. or fair hearing. - Result of formal grievance, complaint. or investigation. - Conflict of interest or personal relationship.
+- Client moves out of the area/city/county; - One location is more convenient than another for the consumer; - Consumer request; - Irreconcilable differences between VR Counselor and consumer; - Results of mediation, administrative decision. or fair hearing; - Result of formal grievance, complaint. or investigation; - Conflict of interest or personal relationship; and - DVI operational priorities.

-45 For more information, see Chapter 9: Pre-Employment Transition Services.
+66 For more information, see Chapter 9: Pre-Employment Transition Services.